 The transition of students from VEC to post-school provision represents a significant period of change for both the young leavers and their families.
 We work together with all parties to ensure the transition period is a well-established process and not a single event.

 Leavers who stay on in Post 16 are more likely to progress to further education and learning on leaving school.
-5 students gained full-time places at colleges, and 2 joined our Next Steps Post 18-25 service which includes a local college link.
-Two have joined local vocational programmes to further support the transition from education to work.

 Below are some documents to support the transition process.

 - Transition Options – Photo Version 2022-23

 - Ansbury Special Education Needs & Disabilities EHCP guide (symbolised)

 - What is an Options & Careers meeting?
 2022-23

 - Get Ahead Magazine – in this magazine, you will find advice for disabled people looking to apply for jobs.
 It also features an article on CV writing from one of our former students, Luke Nadin.
 Find out more about Luke on our School Alumni page by clicking here.

 - Easy Read Guide – Going to a job interview